LASIK

 What will the day of surgery be like for my LASIK procedure?

-4. Next, a stabilization ring is placed on the eye to immobilize it while the flap is created, after which your doctor will gently lift and fold back the flap.
+- Then the laser, which has been programmed with specific measurements for your eye, reshapes your cornea.
 There may be times during the procedure when your vision may temporarily go dark, or blurry or clear.
 This is quite normal, and we will make sure you feel informed about changes in your vision every step of the way.
+It’s possible that you may experience a burning smell as the laser is reshaping the cornea.

 Will LASIK surgery hurt?